-For MRTs who are also classified as UK MRTs and who do not meet the 'de minimis' rule1, are eligible to participate in ANZ's variable remuneration plans where applicable for their role, and payments will be made in accordance with the UK's PRA Remuneration Code requirements as below (for performance years beginning on or after 1 October 2017), depending on what type of UK MRT they are:
+For MRTs who are also classified as UK MRTs and who do not meet the 'de minimis' rule1, are eligible to participate in ANZ's variable remuneration plans where applicable for their role, and payments will be made in accordance with the UK's PRA Remuneration Code requirements as below, depending on what type of UK MRT they are:

-(a) MRT - PRA Senior Manager 2 (b) MRT - Risk Manager3 (c) MRT - Not (a) or (b) Deferred Amount At least 60% for variable remuneration equal to or greater than GBP 500,000.
-At least 40% for variable At least 40% for variable remuneration less then GBP 500,000.
+(a) MRT - PRA Senior Manager2 (b) MRT - Risk Manager3 (c) MRT - Not (a) or (b) Deferred A mount At least 60% for variable remuneration equal to or greater than GBP 500,000.
+At least 40% for variable e remuneration less then G BP 500,000.
 Equity / Cash The deferred and non-deferred portion will be paid at least 50% in equity with the remaining amount in cash.
 Vesting Period for deferred portion 7 years from award with no vesting until 3 years after award - vesting no faster than pro-rata at the end of each year on and after the 3 rd year.
 5 years from award - vesting no faster than pro-rata at the end of each year.
 3 years from award - vesting no faster than pro-rata at the end of each year.
 Vesting Period for non-deferred portion Vests immediately at grant.
-Retention Period for deferred and non- deferred portion Equity (both deferred and non-deferred) will be subject to a Retention Period of 12 months from vesting.
+Retention Period for deferred and non-deferred portion Equity (both deferred and non-deferred) will be subject to a Retention Period of 12 months from vesting.
 Malus All unvested awards are subject to reduction, including to zero, using malus.
 Clawback All vested awards will be subject to recovery using clawback.
 Clawback Period 7 years from award.
-Can be increased to at least 7 years from award.
-10 years in certain circumstances.
-4
+Can be increased to at least 10 years in certain circumstances.
+4 7 years from award.

-$^{^1}$ Certain requirements of the UK's PRA Remuneration Code relating to the structure of an individual's remuneration do not apply to a UK MRT who meets the 'de minimis' rule.
+1 Certain requirements of the UK's PRA Remuneration Code relating to the structure of an individual's remuneration do not apply to a UK MRT who meets the 'de minimis' rule.
 This is where variable remuneration is less than 33% of total remuneration and total remuneration is less than GBP 500,000.

-2 Senior Managers are MRTs who perform a PRA senior management function.
+Senior Managers are MRTs who perform a PRA's enior management function.

-3 Risk Managers are MRTs who do not perform a PRA senior management function, but whose professional activities meet the qualitative criteria set out in Article 3(1) to 3(9), 3(10) (but only by virtue of being responsible for a committee referred to therein), 3(13) or 3(15) of the EU MRTs Regulation.
-4 Circumstances are where: (a) the firm has commenced an investigation into facts or events which it considers could
+Risk M anagers are MRTs who do not perform a PRA senior management function, but whose professional activities meet the qualitative criteria set out in Article 3 (1) to 3 (9), 3 (10) (but only by virtue of being responsible for a committee referred to therein), 3 (13) or 3 (15) of the EU MRTs Regulation.

-4 Circumstances are where: (a) the firm has commenced an investigation into facts or events which it considers could potentially lead to the application of clawback were it not for the expiry of the clawback period; or (b) the firm has been notified by a regulatory authority that an investigation has been commenced into facts or events which the firm considers could potentially lead to the application of clawback by the firm were it not for the expiry of the clawback period.
+Circumstances are where: (a) the firm has commenced an investigation into facts or events which it considers could potentially lead to the application of clawback were it not for the expiry of the clawback period; or (b) the firm has been notified by a regulatory authority that an investigation has been commenced into facts or events which the firm considers could potentially lead to the application of clawback by the firm were it not for the expiry of the clawback period.